Naomi Hattaway – Founder of I Am A Triangle (IAAT) and 8th & Home Relocation

 As many international families experience, you get into a routine of moving and develop a set of coping mechanisms to make it easier.
 We got really close as a family during our time overseas, but we also know that we cope better when we have good people around us, so we try and slot into a new situation fairly quickly.
 We’ve noticed since having children that the school environment makes it much easier as it provides a natural opportunity to meet people.

-Let’s talk a little more about the differences moving back home to moving overseas; what are the challenges you faced?
+Let’s talk a little more about the differences moving back home to moving overseas; what challenges did you face?

-It’s easy to assume that the move abroad is more difficult than a move within our home country, and it’s true that there is a much more instant culture shock when you arrive in a foreign country.
+It’s easy to assume that the move abroad is more difficult than a move within our home country.
+It’s true that there is a much more instant culture shock when you arrive in a foreign country.
 However, there are advantages to this, as it provides a ready-made community of outsiders, all hoping to find common ground with those around them.

 In our experience overseas, there is a heightened level of awareness and expectation among the international community that someone who has just arrived might need something.
 Those that have gone through the same experiences as you are ready to ask if you’re ok, or to understand and empathise with the issues that come with moving, like the stress of a lost container or an unsettled child.